 As for the future of this website, I intend to keep it up running as an archive of my experiences and will continue to participate in the message forums from time to time, but will not be updating the blog portion on a regular basis anymore.

-As for my own future, I have a million other passions I wanna pursue while I’m still able, including some traveling.
+As for my own future, I have a million other passions I wanna pursue while I’m still able, including playing the bass and doing some traveling.
 I’m not sure if I’ll be doing anymore marathons(though I qualified again for Boston in 2012), but rest assured I’ll be out there pounding the pavement every chance I get and will also continue to be a vocal advocate for asthma related issues.

 Thank for tuning in:-)